 Thankfully, I dislodged it prior to it being necessary for Karen to carry out the Heimlich manoeuvre.
-It was a bit of a shock and I’m now wondering if perhaps Karen has an ulterior motive for recent mass Catherine wheel buying!
+It was a bit of a shock and I’m now wondering if perhaps Karen has an ulterior motive for recent mass Catherine wheel buying.

-My beloved first Leeds Utd kit (with extra long arms!)
+My beloved first Leeds Utd kit (with extra long arms)

 When I used this word for the first time, little did I know of its inappropriate meaning and that I shouldn’t be using it as a young child.
 Well, that was until my mum raced out of the house, dragged me in and immediately grounded me for the day.

 As a young lad, I was never good at realising which new words were inappropriate, or at the very least not to be uttered in front of your mum and dad.
-In the mid 70’s I got caught out again following a game cricket with our Ian.
+In the mid 70’s I got caught out again during a game cricket with our Ian.

 Instead I saw him wandering towards the bungalow door with the parting shot of “I’m off inside, I’m bored with this!”.